In this guest post by Leah of leahegood.com, you’ll learn more about who Rahab in the Bible is and what she can teach you about empathy

 Are you teaching your children to protect the weak and befriend the newcomers?
 Do you keep quiet about your past and brush aside challenging encounters, or have you prayerfully considered how they might provide valuable examples to your children of the importance of empathy?

-Based on the facts of Rahab in the Bible, it’s clear she had a hard life, and that God used her to weave a beautiful story of faith, redemption, and empathy.
+Based on the facts of Rahab in the Bible, it’s clear she had a hard life, and that God used the characteristics of Rahab to weave a beautiful story of faith, redemption, and empathy.

 When people take that first step of faith, don’t make their pasts into a stumbling block.
 Instead, look back and celebrate God’s mercy and redemption.

-How do you show empathy to the people in your life?
+How do you show empathy to the people in your life as it was shown to Rahab in the Bible?
 How do you encourage your children to be empathetic?